CAU-AIR-Lab/FIMF/README.md

 This software is a Matlab implementation of proposed method, highy specialized on problems of categorical data set classification.
 The original version of this program was written by Jaesung Lee.

 ### [Paper]
-Jaesung Lee and Dae-Won Kim, [Fast Multi-label Feature Selection based on Information-theoretic Feature Ranking](https://www.sciencedirect.com/science/article/pii/S0031320315001338), Pattern Recognition, 2015
+Jaesung Lee and Dae-Won Kim, ["Fast Multi-label Feature Selection based on Information-theoretic Feature Ranking,"](https://www.sciencedirect.com/science/article/pii/S0031320315001338)
+Pattern Recognition, 2015

 ## License